Scientific Name

 Origin

-Echeveria 'Etna' is a Denise Manley hybrid of Echeveria 'Mauna Loa' and Echeveria 'Barbillion'.
+Echeveria 'Etna' is a hybrid created by Denise Manley, and it results from a cross between Echeveria 'Mauna Loa' and Echeveria 'Barbillion'.
 It is one of the 3 Echeverias in the "Volcano Series," including Echeveria 'Mauna Loa' and Echeveria 'Barbillion'.

 Description

 Echeveria 'Etna' is a spectacular succulent that forms short-stemmed rosettes of colorful wavy leaves with caruncles and red margins.
 The rosettes can grow up to 16 inches (40 cm) in diameter.
-Leaves are thick, fleshy, and glaucous with shades of green, blue, and purple.
+The leaves are fleshy and glaucous with shades of green, blue, and purple.

 The flowers are bell-shaped, orange-red, and appear in clusters on a long inflorescence.